-As MD Jonny leads the business on a day to day basis but like all the senior team at LCA is still directly client facing.
+As Chief Executive, Jonny leads the business on a day to day basis but like all the senior team at LCA is still directly client facing.

-Jonny’s key clients currently include the temporary relocations of the House of Commons and House of Lords for the Parliamentary Estate, Cargiant at Old Oak Common, Tottenham Hotspur FC, Wembley Park for Quintain, Corporate work for HB Reavis, Tottenham Hale for Argent Related, Borough Yards for MAKE and a range of other projects for the public and private sectors.
+Jonny’s key clients currently include the Earls Court Development Company, Cargiant at Old Oak Common, Tottenham Hotspur FC, Wembley Park for Quintain as well as corporate and project work for HB Reavis, Argent and others in both the public and private sectors.
 Jonny also leads the health side of the business, working with a team of experts in health service change, and supports our work with architect practices.

 Prior to establishing the company with Robert Gordon Clark in 1999, Jonny worked for four years at Neil Stewart Associates, the political consultancy and event organiser, where he was Director of Consultancy, Sponsorship and New Business.

 After gaining a degree in economics from Leeds University, Jonny worked for two years on the NHS Management Training Scheme.
 Following that he became Research Assistant to Harriet Harman MP, then Shadow Chief Secretary to the Treasury (later moving to Employment) and then Research Assistant to Nick Brown MP, then Shadow Minister of Health.